• Post author:

 • risk management

 These are only examples of topics you’ll need to communicate in business.
-Again, think for yourself.
-If you do business in another country, you will need to speak a foreign language.
-After, gather all the vocabulary you’ll need to speak in each situation.
+Again, think for yourself and gather all the vocabulary you’ll need to speak in each situation.

 • names of plants